Starting a company is a huge accomplishment, but it’s also a huge undertaking. Setting the right tone at the beginning helps dictate your success.

 We’ve gathered some of the most glaring mistakes or oversights that can really hold you back as a startup in the first six months of your business.

-- Lacking Research and Focus: Remember preparation and research can help you avoid most of the mistakes we mention in this post, but perhaps most importantly it can help you avoid simple oversights that can ultimately be your kryptonite.
-Some of starting a business is fun, but you can’t forget all the important pillars in your excitement to get going.
+Remember preparation and research can help you avoid most of the mistakes we mention in this post, but perhaps most importantly it can help you avoid simple oversights that can ultimately be your kryptonite.
+When starting a business it’s easy to get caught up in the excitement, but you can’t forget all the important pillars.

 Launching a new startup is a huge deal, and you should be patting yourself on the back for getting to this point.
 Make sure you’ve laid the right groundwork and considered all the facets to guarantee your success, enjoy this new phase for your company.